coreboot/coreboot/Documentation/contributing/coding_style.md

 also covers RTL which is used frequently with assembly language in the kernel.

-Printing kernel messages
+Printing coreboot messages
 ------------------------

-Kernel developers like to be seen as literate.
-Do mind the spelling of kernel messages to make a good impression.
+coreboot developers like to be seen as literate.
+Do mind the spelling of coreboot messages to make a good impression.
 Do not use crippled words like "dont"; use "do not" or "don't" instead.
 Make the messages concise, clear, and unambiguous.

-Kernel messages do not have to be terminated with a period.
+coreboot messages do not have to be terminated with a period.

 Printing numbers in parentheses (%d) adds no value and should be avoided.

-There are a number of driver model diagnostic macros in
-<linux/device.h> which you should use to make sure messages are
-matched to the right device and driver, and are tagged with the right
-level: dev_err(), dev_warn(), dev_info(), and so forth.
-For messages
-that aren't associated with a particular device, <linux/printk.h>
-defines pr_debug() and pr_info().

-Coming up with good debugging messages can be quite a challenge; and once you have them, they can be a huge help for remote troubleshooting.
-Such messages should be compiled out when the DEBUG symbol is not defined (that is, by default they are not included).
-When you use dev_dbg() or pr_debug(), that's automatic.
-Many subsystems have Kconfig options to turn on -DDEBUG.
-A related convention uses VERBOSE_DEBUG to add dev_vdbg() messages to the ones already enabled by DEBUG.

 Allocating memory
 -----------------